zm1c/zm1c/README.md

 </h2>

 I'm zm1c, a Hacker & Security Researcher.
 I'm on my way to becoming a **Cybersecurity Specialists** / **Bug Hunter**. <br>
-**Technology** has always fascinated me, and I've immersed myself in the captivating world of cyber security. malwares, viruses, bug hunting, I hope I will become a Cybersecurity Specialists then I can protect company assests and help community.
+**Technology** has always fascinated me, and I've immersed myself in the captivating world of cyber security. malwares, viruses, bug hunting, I hope I'll become a Cybersecurity Specialists then I can protect company assests and help community.

 <details>